mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 });
 ```

-Now, back in the terminal, let's run *node index.js*
+Now, back in the terminal, let's run *node index.js*.
+So, we got an array of three strings.

 ```javascript
 Before